alonsovch/Typing-Test/README.md

 This is a Typing Test or words counter per minute made in Python.
 This is just for fun and for educational purposes.

-To run the program you must install window-curses.
+To run the program you must install the window-curses module from Python.
 Go to your terminal and go to the path in which is the folder, then execute the command "pip install window-curses".